ETdoFresh/Blog/content/post/import/2011/2011-02-20-git-on-windows-cygwin-and-git-extensions.md

   * You will only have to log into your SSH on every push (not for every commit)
   * Now get to work!

 So, I know the issues I ran into using the putty, plink, msysgit may not be normal.
 But it definitely was a problem for me.
 So, here is my how-to on Cygwin and Git Extension, and I love this setup.
-I&#8217;ll get to that server how-to in the next couple of days.
+I'll get to that server how-to in the next couple of days.
 Later!

 &#8211; ETdoFresh